KennethSC/Sudoku-Solving-GUI/README.md

 ## Instructions
 To use the GUI all you have to do is run Solver_GUI.py on any python interpreter (I used VSCode), and to make sure that all the files above are in the same directory when running.
-To visualize the algorithm press the spacebar on your keyboard and just watch the algorithm work.
-To try the algorithm on a new sudoku board just press any number key from (1-9) with 1 being the easiest sudoku and 9 being the hardest.
+To visualize the algorithm click on the 'SOLVE' button  and just watch the algorithm work.
+To try the algorithm on a new sudoku board click on buttons 'Board1' - 'Board9' with Board1 being the easiest sudoku and Board9 being the hardest.